d0sboots/PerfectTower/factory/README.md

 ### V2.2.0

-Group everything into a package, for convenience and orginazation.
+The "more helpful errors" release.

-Add spell-check support (contributed by cl1694) to suggest correct item-name spellings when the item can't be found.
+* Add spell-check support (contributed by cl1694) to suggest correct item-name spellings when the item can't be found.

-Add error-handling for if target_type is changed by name instead of by value, as well as running without modifying target_type.
+* Add error-handling for if target_type is changed by name instead of by value, as well as running without modifying target_type.
+* Finally add checking for insufficient ore/rubber at startup, and show errors instead of uptiering needlessly.

+Also group everything into a package, for convenience and orginazation.

 ```
-Bundle size: 79729   Scripts: 10   Max lines: 16
+Bundle size: 81073   Scripts: 10   Max lines: 16
 ```

 ### V2.1.1